Cosmological Averaging in Nonminimally Coupled Gravity: gravity

 \section{$f(R,T)$ gravity}

-Here, we begin by reviewing the general framework of $f(R,T)$ gravity \cite{Harko:2011kv}, which extends general relativity by allowing the gravitational action to depend explicitly on both the Ricci scalar $R \equiv g^{\mu\nu}R_{\mu\nu}$ and the trace $T \equiv g^{\mu\nu} T_{\mu\nu}$ of the energy–momentum tensor, providing a natural setting to explore the effects of nonminimal matter–gravity couplings.
+Here, we begin by reviewing the general framework of $f(R,T)$ gravity \cite{Harko:2011kv}, which extends GR by allowing the gravitational action to depend explicitly on both the Ricci scalar $R \equiv g^{\mu\nu}R_{\mu\nu}$ and the trace $T \equiv g^{\mu\nu} T_{\mu\nu}$ of the energy–momentum tensor, providing a natural setting to explore the effects of nonminimal matter–gravity couplings.

 The action for $f(R,T)$ gravity is given by

 where $g$ is the determinant of the metric $g_{\mu\nu}$ and $\mathcal{L}_{\rm m}$ is the Lagrangian of the matter fields.
 The corresponding equations of motion for the gravitational field are given by